roller1187/pega-rosa/workshop.md

 - Network Policies secure and isolate network traffic.

 Together, these components make OpenShift networking both flexible and secure, enabling seamless communication for everything from internal microservices to public-facing enterprise applications.

-    * Services - Talk about service connections.
-A good place to talk about this is when the Pega Database is being created.
-Highlight how the Pega pod connects to the database via the service URL
-    * Routes - explain what they are and access the Pega console via the OpenShift Route and end the workshop here

 # Wrap up
 You’ve just taken a full tour through what it means to run Pega on OpenShift, from installation all the way through deployment, scaling, and troubleshooting.